HTTPS with SSL Certificates Are Becoming the Norm

-By getting an SSL certificate, cybercriminals would be having a hard time getting through the website.
+By replacing your HTTP website, cybercriminals would be having a hard time getting through your new HTTPS site.

 Chrome’s Standard Procedure

 In 2018, Google Chrome considers HTTPS as the standard model for websites instead of HTTP.
 The latter is considered non-secure, which is why Chrome can prompt users with a warning message upon their visit.
-Further, Chrome has labeled encrypted pages with a padlock and displayed green “Secure” message on sites labeled as HTTPS with SSL certificates.
+Further, Chrome has labelled encrypted pages with a padlock and displayed green “Secure” message on sites labelled as HTTPS with SSL certificates.